 Suitable for professional cooks?

-For professional cooks that deal with more significant protein like a whole salmon, tuna, or entire beef tenderloin, the knife is ideal.
+For professional cooks that deal with more significant protein like whole salmon, tuna, or entire beef tenderloin, the knife is ideal.
 Remember that you may want to adjust your gripping style to accommodate the Japanese Sujihiki profile.
-As a professional cook, you should always think outside the box, even when the knife purpose is already labeled.
-While the Sujihiki is labeled as a slicer for protein, you can use it on more applications than labeled.
+As a professional cook, you should always think outside the box, even when the knife’s purpose is already labeled.
+While the Sujihiki is labeled as a slicer for protein, you can use it in more applications than labeled.

 🛒S H O P: